-The Register notes any restriction on a nurse’s registration.
+The Register notes any restriction on a Dental nurse’s registration.
 The Register does not include details of the restrictions.
-Nurses are required to provide details of restrictions to their employer.
+Dental nurses are required to provide details of restrictions to their employer.

-For further information, please contact the Nurses Board of Victoria on 03 8635 1200.
+For further information, please contact the Dental Nurses Board of Victoria on 03 8635 1200.

-How do you know if a nurse is registered?
+How do you know if a dental nurse is registered?

-Under the Health Professions Registration Act 2005, Nurses registered in Victoria are required to renew their registration prior to 31 December each year.
+Under the Health Professions Registration Act 2005, Dental nurses registered in Victoria are required to renew their registration prior to 31 December each year.

 For further information please contact the Registration Program, telephone 03 8635 1200 or fax 03 8635 1214.

 What are the English language requirements for registration with the Board?

 The Board is aware that there is potential for confusion regarding the English language competency test result required for initial entry to the register of Dental nurses in Victoria.